 In contrast most Himba men wear western-style clothes and spend time away from the village tending herds of cattle and goats.
 Livestock and “holy” fire signifying ancestral guarding of the community are crucial to Himba beliefs in ancestor worship.

 We spent several hours visiting with Himba women and their children (an interpreter guide was present).
 Himba people have a hard life but are gentle, friendly, and open.
 They seemed to enjoy our presence.
-As part of our village visit we brought a gift of food and some members of our safari group bought handmade jewelry and crafts.
+As part of our village visit we brought a gift of food and some members of our safari group bought their handmade jewelry and crafts.

 The San People of Botswana are indigenous hunter-gatherers.
 They are called “true Bushmen” since they survive by living solely off the land.
 We spent several hours visiting them and walking through the land they inhabit.
 The San showed us how they use plants for food, fire, and medicine.
-Later in the evening they danced for us by firelight under stars.
+Later in the evening they danced for us by firelight under sky full of stars.